AHA vs BHA vs PHA: Which Exfoliating Acid Is Right For Your Skin?

 BHA gives the same skin renewal and texture-improving results as AHAs, but this acid has a couple of extra benefits.

 BHA can penetrate deeper into the skin and unlike its water-loving counterpart is an oil-loving molecule.
-Which means it is able to get deep inside blocked pores, dissolving oil, and dead skin cells that cause blackheads making it great for oily and acne-prone skin.
+This means it is able to get deep inside blocked pores, dissolving oil, and dead skin cells that cause blackheads making it great for oily and acne-prone skin.

 While AHA works on the surface of the skin BHA penetrates deeper into the epidermis.
 It has anti-inflammatory and antibacterial properties making it a popular ingredient in acne treatments.